zoontek/lssb/README.md

 <script src="js/lssb.js"></script>
 ```

-3) Copy buttons in the lssb wrapper div.
+3) Copy buttons in a lssb wrapper div.
 Change popup dimensions or remove it if you want.
 Change URL.
 *(You have a full working example in the /example folder)*

 ```html